vaishnavi-sridhar/data_exploration_dns/README.md

 **Project structure:**
 This project consists of 3 python files and need to be run in the same order for users to obtain correct results

-  1. aggregator.py : Takes a single I/P file location as input parameter and generates data as dictionary required for plotting the graphs and save to corresponding text files
+  Graph 1. aggregator.py : Takes a single I/P file location as input parameter and generates data as dictionary required for plotting the graphs and save to corresponding text files

-  2. graph.py : Used to plot graphs
+  Graph 2. graph.py : Used to plot graphs

-  3. automation.py: Used for recursively running aggregator.py for multiple DNS log files at once.
+  Graph 3. automation.py: Used for recursively running aggregator.py for multiple DNS log files at once.
 (Files should be in the current working directory and end with '.log')

 **Commands used to run the python scripts**